hollow-app/hollow-plugin-template/README.md

-# Hollow Sample Plugin
+# Hollow Plugin Template

-This repository provides a template for creating plugins for **Hollow**, a customizable digital workspace app.
-It demonstrates how to structure a plugin, interact with the Hollow API.

-The sample plugin serves as a starting point for developers looking to extend Hollow's functionality with their own custom tools and features.

-Feel free to use this template as a base for building your own Hollow plugins.
-.
+This repository hosts a template for creating plugins for Hollow.
+While you can use any UI framework you prefer, it is recommended to use lightweight frameworks like **Svelte** to ensure better performance due to their small footprint and minimal resource usage.